 - Students work as a team on a 100-question quiz across all topics, including Family & Consumer Science curricula and LifeSmarts topics.

 - When the Online Test window is complete, FCCLA will notify advisers of the teams advancing.
+The scores from the TeamSmarts round will be used to determine the top forty (40) teams to compete in the next round of the competition – Team Interviews.

 Click here to view the final match of the 2016 FCCLA/LifeSmarts Knowledge Bowl.